christiaanb/contranomy/Tutorial.md

 python3 setup.py develop
 ```

-Add the installed RISC-V toolchain to you PATH
+Go up one directory and add the installed RISC-V toolchain to you PATH

 ```
+cd ..
 PATH=$PATH:$(echo $PWD/riscv64-*/bin/)
 ```